danfmaia/EwD-Lexicon-CLI/corpora/corpora_info.md

   - [Sf½]: The̬ gröup for ĕve̊ry wo͡rd ẘhöse at lēast **‹wun› ‹o̬v› its pronu̗ncia̖tions belo̖ngs to̬ the̬ [Sf] gröup**.
 In the̬ corpora these wo͡rds äre always tagg'd with [Sf½].

-Standard ‹I›nglish spelling variants:
+### 3.3.
+RE Spelling Variants

+- AS: Amĕrican spelling

 - BS: Brĭtish spelling

-- AS: Amĕrican spelling

 - FE: Wo͡rd with false ĕtymŏ̖logy